RobotLocomotion/pytorch-dense-correspondence/doc/python3_overview.md

 It is useful to visualize the result of computing matches and non-matches on your dataset.
 You can see [this](https://github.com/RobotLocomotion/key_dynam/blob/lm-pdc-rebase-2/notebooks/pdc_drake_sim_dataset_test.ipynb) notebook for an example of how to do this.

+### Creating dataset using drake simulator
+This is implemented in the `key_dynam` repo.
+Check out [this](https://github.com/RobotLocomotion/key_dynam/blob/lm-pdc-rebase-2/experiments/05/collect_episodes.py) script.

 ## Training
 Currently the training only supports using the heatmap loss.
 An example can be found in